 Healthy Foods for your Mental Health

-Salmon- Fish, in general, is considered a healthy choice.
+- Salmon- Fish, in general, is considered one of the popular healthy foods to include in the diet.
 Among the various fishes, salmon is considered the best one when it comes to mental health.
 This is a “fatty fish”, which consists of a high amount of Omega-3 fatty acids.
 Studies have proved that Omega-3 fatty acids help in reducing mental disorders like depression.
 It also boosts memory and learning as well.

 Salmon also has a high amount of Vitamin D, which is usually added to foods and has been associated with lower rates of depression.
 Other kinds of fish with high Omega-3 fatty acids include mackerel, herring, and tuna.

-Coffee- If your morning is incomplete without a cup of coffee, then you will be glad to know that it is beneficial for you.
+3. Coffee- If your morning is incomplete without a cup of coffee, then you will be glad to know that it is beneficial for you.
+Yes, you read it right.
+Coffee is one of the healthy foods that you must include in your daily diet.
 The two main components in coffee, i.e., antioxidants and caffeine are great for brain functioning.
 Caffeine has a lot of positive effects on the brain, including:

 Moreover, whole grains help our brain to absorb tryptophan, which means that when they are consumed along with turkey and chicken, they can reduce anxiety and depression while enhancing brain functioning.

-Spinach- Green leafy vegetables and spinach offer a huge amount of folic acid, which has proved to be a great element for fighting symptoms of depression.
+8. Spinach- Green leafy vegetables and spinach are other ones included in the list of healthy foods.
+They offer a huge amount of folic acid, which has proved to be a great element for fighting symptoms of depression.
 Spinach also helps in fighting against insomnia, which is associated with mental impairments and can help lessen dementia in old people.

 Vitamin C is a strong antioxidant that helps in fighting against the free radicals that can cause damage in the brain cells.
 Also, Vitamin C supports the brain as we grow old.
 Some of the healthy foods that are rich in Vitamin C include strawberries, tomatoes, bell peppers, kiwi, and guava.